Pye Records

-Pye Records was a British record label.
-Its best known artists were Lonnie Donegan (1956–1969), Petula Clark (1957–1971), the Searchers (1963–1967), the Kinks (1964–1971), Sandie Shaw (1964–1971), Status Quo (1968–1971) and Brotherhood of Man (1975–1979).
-The label changed its name to PRT Records (distributing as Precision Records & Tapes) in 1980, before being briefly reactivated as Pye Records in 2006.
+Pye Records is an independent British record label.
+It was first established in 1955 and played a major role in shaping rock 'n' roll and pop music history, with artists including Lonnie Donegan (1956–1969), Petula Clark (1957–1971), the Searchers (1963–1967), the Kinks (1964–1971), Sandie Shaw (1964–1971), Status Quo (1968–1971) and Brotherhood of Man (1975–1979).
+In 1980, the Pye name was dropped due to trademark issues, and the label changed its name to PRT Records (distributing as Precision Records & Tapes).
+In 2006, the label was briefly reactivated as Pye Records.

+In September 2024, the Pye company name and trademark was acquired by the Scottish broadcaster and music producer Tony Currie, who relaunched the label with vinyl records pressed at Sea Bass Vinyl's wind-powered pressing plant in Tranent, Scotland.

 History

-The Pye Company originally manufactured televisions and radios.
-Its main plant was situated off what used to be Haig Road, in Cambridge, and it entered the record business when it bought Nixa Records in 1953.
+The Pye Company originally manufactured televisions and radios with its main plant situated off what used to be Haig Road, in Cambridge.
+The company entered the record business when it bought Nixa Records in 1953.
 In 1955, the company acquired Polygon Records, a label that had been established by Leslie Clark and Alan A. Freeman to control distribution of the recordings of the former's daughter, Petula Clark.
 Pye merged it with Nixa Records to form Pye Nixa Records.

 Pye International

 In 1958, Pye International Records was established.
-The company licensed recordings from American and other foreign labels for the UK market, including Chess, Disques Vogue (France), A&M, Kama Sutra, Colpix, Warner Bros., Buddah, Cameo, 20th Century, Casablanca Record and Filmworks and King.
+The company licensed recordings from American and other foreign labels for the United Kingdom market, including Chess, Disques Vogue (France), A&M, Kama Sutra, Colpix, Warner Bros., Buddah, Cameo, 20th Century, Casablanca Record and Filmworks and King.
 It also released recordings from British artist Labi Siffre which were produced outside the company.

 Expansion

-In 1959, Pye Nixa became Pye Records and ATV acquired 50% of the label.
+Pye Nixa became Pye Records in 1959, and ATV acquired 50% of the label.
 ATV bought the other half of the business in 1966.